pkhralovich/HaufeChallenge/readme.md

 ## Future work
 Some of the improvements that can be made are related to the known limitations already listed.
 Some proposals to improve the system are:

+ - Improve de UI to alert user on authentication, conflict or not found errors in the API
  - Improve de JWT system security
  - Implement backend testing with Mocha or some similar framework.
  - Implement frontend testing with Cypress or some similar framework.